ExpressVPN Review Summary

 Considering all these factors, ExpressVPN seems to be located in a good privacy jurisdiction, despite the tertiary connection to the United Kingdom.

 In terms of company policies, ExpressVPN also does quite well.
-ExpressVPN clarifies their core beliefs on the website regarding user privacy:
+ExpressVPN clarifies their core beliefs on their website regarding user privacy:

 ExpressVPN is a premium VPN provider focused on user privacy and anonymity.
 Our network is built around specifically NOT knowing the internet activities of our users.
 As privacy is a core part of our service offering, ExpressVPN is in the business of protecting our users’ private internet data.